DeadbyBaldursValley3/Game_Dev_Team_2/README.md

 # Game_Dev_Team_2

+# Team Members
-# Penny Jorgensen, Leader, Storywriter | Stephen Wallace, Art Director
+Penny Jorgensen, Leader, Storywriter | Stephen Wallace, Art Director

 # Overview of Game #1
 ### A 2d Pixel Dungeon Crawler with an overarching story.
 The player has abilities that can be built up and different classes.